So, I have to let you in on a little secret… I didn’t know a great deal about Istanbul before we decided to go there.

 So, in this blog post, we’ll run through 5 free things to do in Istanbul Turkey.

 Now, let’s get started!

-So, Max and I had heard lots about the infamous Blue Mosque… including some not so favorable reviews.
+So, Paul and I had heard lots about the infamous Blue Mosque… including some not so favorable reviews.
 Yet, we wouldn’t know unless we went ourselves.
 Thus, we did go to the Blue Mosque in the end.
 And yes, it is one of the free places to visit in Istanbul.

 But, if there’s one mosque we recommend you visit in Istanbul, it’s the Suleymaynie Mosque in Faith.